 Jonathan is a Distinguished Research Fellow in the English Department at Washington & Jefferson College in Pennsylvania and blogs about the mysteries of storytelling at Psychology Today.
-His work has been featured in outlets like The New York Times, Nature, Scientific American, The New Yorker, The Atlantic, Oprah Magazine, and NPR’s Morning Edition and All Things Considered.
+His work has been featured in outlets such as The New York Times, Nature, Scientific American, The New Yorker, The Atlantic, Oprah Magazine, and NPR’s Morning Edition and All Things Considered.
 Described by Steven Pinker as “a brilliant young scholar,” Jonathan is the author or editor of six books, including The Rape of Troy: Evolution, Violence and the World of Homer and Literature, Science, and a New Humanities.

-In this talk, Jonathan Gottschall leads a guided tour through the literature library and the science lab to show why storytelling really is such a uniquely powerful form of persuasive jujitsu.
+In this talk, Jonathan Gottschall leads a guided tour through the literature library and science lab to show why storytelling really is a uniquely powerful form of persuasive jujitsu.
 This talk zooms out to reveal the whole big picture of story’s role in human life, and then zooms in on specific business challenges, and how thinking like a storyteller can help us solve them.
 People are storytelling animals, and the surest way to change one mind or the whole world always begins with “Once upon a time.”

-Gottschall seeks to excite students about learning and writing by describing the hard struggles of great writers, and by leading them through the ups and downs of producing his own book The Professor in the Cage: How Duels, Fights, and Sports Shaped (and Just Possibly Saved) the Human Race (Penguin, forthcoming).
+Gottschall seeks to excite students about learning and writing by describing the hard struggles of great writers, and by leading them through the ups and downs of producing his own book The Professor in the Cage: How Duels, Fights, and Sports Shaped (and Just Possibly Saved) the Human Race.
 Gottschall takes students, from the conception of his idea, through research on the science of violence, to his own cage fight, and his equally fierce battles with writer’s block in order to draw surprising parallels between the ecstasy and the agony of fighting and writing.

 TAGS: Communications, Branding, Marketing, Psychology, Science